gaperton/ionic-views/docs/optimization-guidelines.md

 ## Prefer small objects

-An object is represented in memory as linked list of property pairs, taking about 8 bytes per propery (plus some constant).
+An object is represented in memory as linked list of property pairs, taking about 8 bytes per propery plus some constant (obj size = Math.ceil( propsCount / 2 ) * 16 + 16 ).

+    let empty = {}; // 16 bytes are allocated.

 ![props](./object-properties.png)

 When the number of object properties is greater than 16, it will allocate the property hashmap in addition to the property list.
-Therefore, an object size is:
+Therefore, an approximate object size is:

-- ~8 bytes per property for small objects (16 members and less)
+- ~8 bytes per property for small objects + 16 bytes (16 members and less)
-- ~10 bytes per property + some constant (~32 bytes) for large object.
+- ~10 bytes per property + some bigger constant (~32 bytes) for large object.

 Closure (lexical environment) and objects use the same internal structure, which means that there will be no difference in memory layout for these examples: